 1. Learn to spot imposter scams

-Have you ever received a call, text or email purporting to be from your credit card provider regarding suspicious activity detected on your account?
-It could be a scammer trying to convince you to share sensitive information that would enable them to access your accounts.
+Have you ever received a call, text, or email purporting to be from your credit card provider regarding suspicious activity on your account?
+It could be a scammer trying to convince you to share sensitive information to enable access your accounts.

 2. Manage and monitor your credit

 If your data has been compromised through a security breach, consider placing a fraud alert on your credit file with the three major credit bureaus.
-Visit the Federal Trade Commission’s website for more information on identity theft prevention tips and resources you can share with your family.
+The FTC’s website has more identity theft prevention tips and resources you can share with your family.

-Make a habit of reviewing credit reports for you and your child at least once a year.
+Make a habit of reviewing your and your family’s credit reports at least once a year.
 Look for unauthorized accounts that may have been opened in your names.

 3. Limit what you share on social media

-Create a strong password for your wireless network in your home.
+Create strong passwords for online accounts and your home wireless network.
 Consider using a unique phrase with a mix of letters and numbers.
-Avoid using any part of your email address or information shared on social media, like the name of your pet, favorite movie, or anything else someone could easily guess.
-When you are configuring your router, the Department of Homeland Security recommends choosing the Wi-Fi Protected Access 2 (WPA2) Advanced Encryption Standard (AES) setting, which is the strongest encryption option.
+Avoid using part of your email address or information shared on social media, such as the name of your pet, favorite movie, or anything else someone could easily guess.
+For your wireless router configuration, the U.S. Department of Homeland Security recommends choosing the Wi-Fi Protected Access 2 (WPA2) Advanced Encryption Standard (AES) setting—the strongest encryption option.

 5. Stay up to date

-Cybercriminals change their tactics frequently, so families should stay on top of the latest threats.
-Be sure to work with Wells Fargo Advisors and other financial providers to understand ways to protect yourself as you conduct financial business online.
+Cybercriminals change their tactics frequently, so families should stay on top of the latest threats through sites like the FTC’s Scam Alerts and the Wells Fargo page on scams and cyberthreats.
+Be sure to work with your advisor and other financial providers to understand ways to protect yourself as you conduct financial business online.

 2. Internet Crime Complaint Center https://www.ic3.gov/default.aspx